News

 Submission Instructions:

-We accept both full papers of new original ideas and extended abstracts of already published work that is of interested to the wider ML community.
-Papers that are accompanied by newly published datasets are also encouraged.
-Papers can either introduce new ML methods or new ways of applying existing ML methods to new problems (application papers).
-Full papers should follow the Springer format of regular ECML submissions and be no longer than 16 pages (including references), whereas extended abstracts should be at most 4 pages long.
-Extended abstracts should include a link to the original publication.
+Note, that you are free to submit full papers shorter than 16 pages, just not longer than that.
 The Workshops and Tutorials will be included in a joint Post-Workshop proceeding published by Springer Communications in Computer and Information Science, in 1-2 volumes, organised by focused scope and possibly indexed by WOS.
 Papers authors will have the faculty to opt-in or opt-out.
-All submitted papers should be targetted at a general Machine Learning audience and be understandable without prior knowledge in Chemistry or Chemical Engineering.
 Submitted papers should be anonymized without including any personal or institution information.
 We will ensure a double-blind peer review process, where papers are not evaluated by someone within the same organization.
 We encourage high-quality submissions, which should be compelling and high-impact relevance to Machine Learning for Chemistry or Chemical Engineering.
 There will be a best paper award with support by the Carl Zeiss Foundation.
 Additionally, excellent papers in the Chemical Engineering domain will be recommended for inclusion in a special issue of the Computers and Chemical Engineering journal.
-The link to the submission site will be added soon.
+The link to the submission site is https://cmt3.research.microsoft.com/ECMLPKDDWorkshops2024/.

 Important Dates are: